Stabilizing Automorphisms of Quantum Affine Space: Direct Product Decomposition

 To see that $G$ is trivial, take \(\sigma \in G\) and a block \(D\) of \(\mathcal{P}\).
 Then \(\q_{_{\sigma(D)\sigma(E)}} = \q_{_{DE}}\) for all blocks \(E\) of \(\mathcal{P}\), which implies that each row indexed by an element of \(D\) is a permutation of a row indexed by an element of \(\sigma(D)\).
 Thus the elements of $D$ are equivalent to those of $\sigma(D)$ under the relation $\mathcal{R}$, and \(D = \sigma(D)\) by the definition of \(\mathcal{P}\). \end{proof}

-\begin{remark}\em{ For $\mathcal{P}$ the partition giving the equivalence classes of $\mathcal{R}$, we saw in the proof of \cref{DirectProductDecomp} that $\mathcal{P}$ is refined by $\p_\q$ with rows of \(\q\) that are permutations of each other always in the same block and with \(\q\) constant on the off-diagonal minors for $\mathcal{P}$.
-Observe that $\mathcal{P}$ is the finest partition with this property.
+\begin{remark} \em{ Let $\mathcal{P}$ denote the partition giving the equivalence classes of $\mathcal{R}$ (\cref{TransitiveClosure}).
+From the proof of \cref{DirectProductDecomp}, we see that $\mathcal{P}$ satisfies three key properties: \begin{enumerate} \item $\mathcal{P}$ is refined by $\p_\q$; \item indices of rows of \(\q\) that are permutations of each other lie in the same block of $\mathcal{P}$; \item for any two blocks $D,E$ of $\mathcal{P}$ with $D \neq E$, the $\mathcal{P}$-minor $\q_{_{DE}}$ is constant. \end{enumerate} Observe that $\mathcal{P}$ is the finest partition with these properties.
 Indeed, we construct \(\mathcal{P}\) with the following two step process.
-First, take the partition of \([n]\) whose blocks index rows of \(\q\) which are permutations of each other.
-Second, merge blocks \(D\) and \(E\) whenever there exist \(i,j \in D\) and \(m \in E\) such that \(q_{im} \neq q_{jm}\), and repeat until no longer possible, i.e., until \(q_{_{DE}}\) is a constant matrix for all blocks \(D,E\) with \(D \neq E\). } \end{remark}
+First, we construct the partition of \([n]\) whose blocks index rows of \(\q\) which are permutations of each other.
+We do this by constructing the corresponding multiset of entries for each row, hashing these multisets, and then grouping indices by hash value.
+This has $O(n^2)$ time complexity for multiset construction and $O(n)$ time complexity for the grouping.

+For the second step, we successively merge blocks $D,E$ whenever \(q_{_{DE}}\) is not a constant matrix.
+The algorithm terminates with a partition $\mathcal{P}$ such that the $\mathcal{P}$-minor $\q_{_{DE}}$ is constant for all distinct blocks $D,E$ of $\mathcal{P}$.
+This step has $O(n^2)$ time complexity since the number of comparisons is bounded by the number of entries of $\q$.
+This results in an algorithm generating $\mathcal{P}$ with $O(n^2)$ time complexity overall. } \end{remark}

 \begin{example}{\em

 Suppose $a,b,c,d,f$ and their inverses are distinct in $\k$ and